A review by Nalini Haynes

 Rose misses the Doctor’s elevator only to find her elevator is hijacked, plunging her into the basement to meet Cassandra, who promptly takes over Rose’s body (queue innuendo, plunging neckline and Rose slapping her own ‘rear bumper’).

 Later, zombie hordes.

 Avoid examining the plot for this story.
-None of the stories in New Who stand up to close scrutiny but this one in particular has fundamental flaws.
-For example, Lady Cassandra needs an illegal device to body-swap with Rose until she doesn’t; she starts flying from body to body until she suddenly – and inexplicably – decides to stop.
+None of the stories in New Who stand up to close scrutiny but this one in particular is fundamentally flawed.
+For example, Lady Cassandra needs an illegal device to body-swap with Rose until she doesn’t.
+She flies from body to body until she suddenly – and inexplicably – stops.

 I wonder if Camille Coduri and Zoë Wanamaker double as cat-nurses in this episode?
 Some of the voices sounded familiar and wouldn’t it be FUN as an actor…

 ‘New Earth’ is like fanfic of season one of Doctor Who coupled with a response to the fans in that the episode is off-Earth, featuring aliens.
 (When New Who was first coming out I recall criticisms of it being very Earth-centric.)
 As a family-friendly zombie story, ‘New Earth’ is eminently suitable.

 For added Doctor Who goodness, listen to these podcasts starring author and Doctor Who writer Ben Aaronovitch, epic Doctor Who fan and funny man Adam Richard, and author Adrian Tchaikovsky who wrote a character with a spider on her back like in Doctor Who‘s ‘Planet of the Spiders’.